csteamengine/cover_capture/README.md

 The user then would select a song, either one that another user uploaded, or one that they upload.
 They would then record it and upload it.

+# Packaged Result
+In the event that we sell this to other people instead of just for personal use, here is what I would hope to create:

+A Linux kernel that would automatically create a local database, website, and connect to the live database/website as well.
+The user would only have to flash the kernel to a Raspberry Pi, and plug it in.
+The user would then only need to plug the mics in and go to the website to start recording.

 # Add Ons
 Video!